aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/data_quality.rst

         }

+This is the function that we are using: compare_first_characters(data, "id", "name", 2).
+The inputs are the dataset,the column names and the number of characters we want to compare.
 Because they are the same the ouput will be 1.

-2) In our second example the first two characters are not the same.
-The output in this case will be 0

-    data = DataFrame([
-        {
-            "id": "NL.xxx",
-            "name": "BE.xxx",

-        }

-3) In this dummy dataset the values are empty.
-The output will be 0.

-    data = DataFrame([
-        {
-            "id": NaN,
-            "name": NaN,

-        }
-    ])

-3.
+3. Check First Characters using Prefix

 This rule does three checks.
 It checks if the number of first characters are the same, if the have same frefixes, which we provide to are function